AdrianGonz97/Discord-Speech-to-Text/README.md

 - From the Google Platform Dashboard, go to APIs & Services > Dashboard, click **'+ ENABLE APIS AND SERVICES'**, type **'Speech-to-text'** in the search bar, and press **Enable**.
 - Copy the path location for the credentials file and paste to it's respective location in the `dotenv-example` file.
 - Rename the `dotenv-example` file to `.env` and modify file's content to your liking.
-- Create a [Discord Bot Application](https://discord.com/developers/applications), create a bot, paste the token into the `.env` file, and invite it to your sever with admin permissions.
+- Create a [Discord Bot Application](https://discord.com/developers/applications), then create a bot, paste the bot's token into the `.env` file, and invite it to your server with Administrator permissions.
 - To run, enter `npm start` in a terminal from the project's directory.
-An `app.log` will be created in the file for logging.
+An `app.log` will be created in the project directory for logging purposes.

 ## Additional Notes
 Due to the billing methods that Google's API implements, charges can quickly rack up.
 Take advantage of the free credit that Google provides